drawwithcode/2022-group-project-group03/readme/README.md

 ### **Face recognition**

-We use FaceAPI, particularly the model faceExpression, to detect different emotions by the individuation of different features of the face.
-The definition of the expression then will lead to a specific categorization, defined by a number which will decide the preponderant emotion on the map.
+We use FaceAPI, particularly the model faceExpression, to detect different emotions by the individuation of different features of the face and their relative position.
+The definition of the expression, then, will lead to a specific categorization, defined by a number which will decide the preponderant emotion on the map.
 Once the value of emotions has been found, they will be used to display the images on the map.

 ### General Criticisms
 For this section of the code, the biggest difficulties were handling the data detected by the face API, so that it was then sent in the most correct way to the database.
+Another important element was the retrieval of data from the database, in order to set the position of the images and the general operations of the system.

 ### The Code step by step